 Line six 125ml ramekins or jelly cups with film wrap.

-Place 1/2 cup of the coconut water in a small saucepan and sprinkle the agar over the surface.
-Allow the agar to absorb moisture from the coconut water for 5 minutes.
+Place 1/2 cup of the coconut water in a small saucepan and sprinkle the Agar powder over the surface.
+Allow the Agar powder to absorb moisture from the coconut water for 5 minutes.
 Place the pan over medium heat and bring to a simmer whilst stirring continuously until the agar has completely dissolved.
 Remove from the heat and set aside.

 In a bowl, whisk the remaining coconut water.
 Stir in the agar mixture, then pour the jelly mixture into the molds to three-quarters full.

 Add some berries and the coconut flesh and sprinkle on some chia seeds.